 Energy & Climate

-The Integrated Energy and Climate Master Plan (IECMP) was developed over 16 months by a team which included operational staff, faculty members and students, mentored by a partner with global reach and expertise.
+The Integrated Energy and Climate Master Plan (IECMP) was developed over 16 months by a team that included operational staff, faculty members and students, mentored by a partner with global reach and expertise.
 The team was challenged to create an energy plan that met the following goals:

 - Use at least 50% less source energy by 2030